bisha0g/forgedoc/README.md

 - Add images to Word documents using `{% imageKey %}` syntax
 - Render tables in Word documents
 - Support for rich text formatting
+- Support for special characters with specific fonts (e.g., Wingdings)
 - Works with headers, footers, and tables

 ## Image Placeholders